Golden46/InventorySystem/docs/tutorial.md

 ## Information & Objectives
 This tutorial is quite long, if you somehow miss where you were at, you can press the 3 lines in the top right to open the Outline to jump to specific points.
-Before you start the tutorial, if you would like more information about each script, function, varable etc... you can click on the script name highlighted in blue and it will take you to a seperate page where you can explore the proper documentation.

 ## Setting up the scene
 First, you will need to create a Unity 3D project.
-This was created using the Universal 3D template with the Universal Rednder pipeline but it can be created the same using the Built-In Render Pipeline too.
+This was created using the Universal 3D template with the Universal Render pipeline but it can be created the same using the Built-In Render Pipeline too.
 If you have downloaded my `First Person Controller` then you should already have a player you can move around.
 If not you will need your own.

 Set up your project hierarchy as follows.
 ```